victorhugojt/microservice-app-example/users-api/README.md

 ## Configuration

 The service scans environment for variables:
 - `JWT_SECRET` - secret value for JWT token processing.
+Must be the same amongst all components.
 - `SERVER_PORT` - the port the service takes.

 ## Building